-Read more about SPS (special needs support), documentation and application at University College Absalon's digital platform Fronter.
+Read more about SPS (special needs support), documentation, and application at University College Absalon's website and learning management system.

-4.7 Make-up examination and re-examination
+4.7 Make-up examinations and re-examinations

 Make-up examinations

 If a student is prevented from sitting for an examination on the grounds of illness, University College Absalon shall, as soon as practically possible hold a make-up examination.